Decentralized-ID/decentralized-id.github.io/awesome-sovrin/README.md

-# Awesome Sovrin, Hyperledger Indy and DID Resources.
+# Awesome Evernym, Sovrin, and Hyperledger Indy Resources.
 **Protocol, Governance, and Immediately Surrounding Ecosystem**

 Much of the material in this document came from [/awesome-decentralized-id](../README.md).\